tliu292/X63TeamRules/x_team_rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+We will all get together and read the program together and evenlly split up the tasks.
+We will split up the tasks evenlly so that everyone contributes and so that one person doesn't do all the work.
+If someone doesn't know how to complete their task, we can all pitch in and try to help out and reassign if necessary.
+If someone knows how to do the task, they can help to teach everyone else so that we all learn.

 ## How will we will track progress (and follow-up) on completion of tasks